Configuration – ESMValTool Tutorial

 Set the destination directory

-Let’s name our destination directory esmvaltool_output in the working directory.
+Let’s name our destination directory esmvaltool_output in the current directory.
 ESMValTool should write the output to this path, so make sure you have the disk space to write output to this directory.
 How do we set this in the config-user.yml?

 Solution